-The response shall be a Retrieve Multiple Value Sets Response as specified in the XML schema defining RetrieveMultipleValueSetsResponse which can be accessed on the IHE FTP site, see ITI TF-2x: Appendix W.
+The response shall be a Retrieve Multiple Value Sets Response as specified in the XML schema defining RetrieveMultipleValueSetsResponse which can be accessed online: see ITI TF-2x: Appendix W.

 The RetrieveMultipleValueSetsResponse element shall have one DescribedValueSet element for each matching value set found.
 If no matching elements are found, it shall be empty.

 Each DescribedValueSet element contains: